wagslane/blog/content/posts/keep-your-data-raw-at-rest.md

 ## When you have a piece of data that’s dependent on other data, do your best not to store it

 Let’s say for example, that you’re building a movie review app.
 In your database, for each review, you store a field called `num_stars`, which is just an integer between 1 and 5.
-Then, later in development the product team asks for a new feature that shows a color on the review depending on the number of stars.
+Then, later in development, the product team asks for a new feature that shows color on the review depending on the number of stars.
 1 and 2 stars will be shown as red, 3 as yellow, and 4 and 5 are green.
 There are a couple of ways you can build this feature.

 ### Option 1 – Store the calculated field in the database

 You could create a new field in your database called `color`.
-Whenever a review is created, you simpy check the number of stars, and based on that you generate the `color` field and store it.
+Whenever a review is created, you simply check the number of stars and based on that you generate the `color` field and store it.
 Now when a user pulls that review from the database it’s ready to go with the `color` field generated!

-### Option 2 – Generate the calculated field everytime it’s needed
+### Option 2 – Generate the calculated field every time it’s needed

 Whenever a review is requested from the database, the application code pulls the review data, then generates the `color` by doing a [post-hoc](https://en.wikipedia.org/wiki/Post_hoc) calculation.